 Session 8: Pelvis

 From the eighth Rolfing session we begin to integrate all the work and advancements of the previous sessions.
-The pelvis links the upper and lower segments of the body, supports the spine in a vertical position, and allows rotation of the spine.
+The pelvis links the upper and lower segments of the body, supports the spine in a vertical position and allows rotations.
 To improve these functions, our work is to free and horizontalize the pelvis.
 We aim at core connection, movement from the lumbo-dorsal joint and contra-lateral movement in walking.

 Session 9: Shoulders & arms

-The goal of the ninth Rolfing session is to release excess tension in arms and shoulders, which can contribute to neck pain.
-In raising the arms the shoulders remain down unless speciﬁcally directed to rise, the shoulders move with little participation of the spine and the spine moves independently of arms and shoulders.
+The goal of the ninth Rolfing session is to release excess tension in the arms and shoulders.
+These tensions can contribute to neck pain.
+In raising the arms the shoulders can remain down.
+The shoulders move with little participation of the spine and the spine moves independently of arms and shoulders.

 Session 10: Integration

 In the tenth Rolfing session we aim at bringing the client to the highest level of integration possible and close the series.
 The session serves to inspire a sense of order and balance.
-The end of the 10th Rolfing session is not the end of the integration process.
 This is a time to reflect on what has been gained from the Rolfing process and what has been accomplished.
-As the client has found new ways to stand and move, his awareness and wellbeing can continue to develop well after the 10th session.
+As the client has found new ways to stand and move, awareness and wellbeing can continue to develop well after the end of the session.